Mahāprajña: Early life

 Mahapragya was born to Tola Ram Choraria and Baluji in the small village of Tamkor in Rajasthan.
 It was a Jain Shwetambar Terapanthi Oswal family.
 He was called Nathmal by his family.
 He lost his father when he was just two and half months old.
 It was an extended family and he gained support from all the family members.
 Nathmal's mother was very affectionate for the child and took care with his upbringing.
 There was no formal school in Tamkor village in those days and he did not receive a formal education.
 He nonetheless had lessons on letters and mathematics tables from local teacher(s).
 Mahapragya's mother was a religious lady who devoted her spare time to spiritual matters.
 She also used to recite religious songs which made an imprint on the young child.
 Her spirituality inspired him.

 Mahapragya received lessons on philosophy from Jain monks who visited the village.
 Eventually he conveyed to his mother his wish to be initiated into monkhood.
 On 29 January 1931, he became a monk at the age of ten.
 Acharya Kalugani, eighth Acharya of Jain Swetambar Terapanth initiated him to monkhood in the town of Sardarsahar (Rajasthan).
 With this, Nathmal became Muni Nathmal.
 Acharya Kalugani arranged for Muni Nathmal's studies under Muni Tulsi's classes, who later became the Ninth Acharya.
 Nathmal started getting lessons in the monastery on various subjects of Jain philosophy.

 With Muni Tulsi, the child's intellectual development accelerated and he memorised thousands of sermons and verses in Hindi, Sanskrit, Prakrit, and Rajasthani.
 His education at the monastery included history, philosophy, logic, and grammar.
 In Sanskrit, he was also an expert impromptu or extempore poet and demonstrated this skill in many gatherings of intellectuals.
 He also studied physics, biology, ayurved, politics, economics, and sociology.

 Spiritual endeavors (1945–1978)

 Anuvrat movement

 Mahapragya played an instrumental role in the Anuvrat movement launched on 2 March 1949 by his guru and the head of Jain Shwetambra Terapanth, Acharya Tulsi.
 The ultimate aim of the movement was and remains to create a nonviolent socio-political world order with the help of a worldwide network of self-transformed people.
-Since its inception it has inspired millions of people to practice purity and self-discipline in their personal lpreparation of the contents of Anuvrat and worked as a core member in the movement, many times representing Acharya Tulsi by explaining the principles of Anuvrat.
+Since its inception it has inspired millions of people to practice purity and self-discipline in their personal preparation of the contents of Anuvrat and worked as a core member in the movement, many times representing Acharya Tulsi by explaining the principles of Anuvrat.

 Acharya Shri Tulsi nominated Muni Nathmal as the Secretary (Nikaya Sachiv) of Terapanth in 1965 at Hissar, Haryana, after being Group leader (Agraganya) for almost 21 years.